 Did Pontius Pilate's wife really have a dream about Jesus?

 Yes.
 According to Matthew 27:19 in the New Testament, Pilate's wife sent a message to him requesting that he not condemn Jesus Christ to death.
 "Have thou nothing to do with that just man: for I have suffered many things this day in a dream because of him."

 Though it's not stated in the movie, Jesus was buried in the tomb of Joseph of Arimathea.
 According to all four Gospels, St. Joseph of Arimathea donated his own prepared tomb for the burial of Jesus.
 Joseph, who is described as being a wealthy man in Matthew 27:57, went to Pilate after the crucifixion and requested the body of Jesus.
 Pilate allowed Joseph's request.

-In looking at the Son of God movie vs. the Bible, we began to wonder how the people behind the movie decided on what parts of the Bible to include in the film.
+How did the filmmakers decide which parts of the gospel to include in the movie?In looking at the Son of God movie vs. the Bible, we began to wonder how the people behind the movie decided on what parts of the Bible to include in the film.
 Producers Mark Burnett and wife Roma Downey, along with their team of filmmakers, carefully selected particular highlights that conveyed the character and nature of Jesus as the true Son of God. -ChristianCinema.com

 The most obvious difference between Son of God and 2004's The Passion of the Christ is the fact that Son of God was shot predominately in English and in The Passion of the Christ, only the ancient languages of Aramaic and Latin are spoken, with viewers having to read subtitles to keep up with the story.